 MANAGING SYMPTOMS AND DAILY ROUTINES

-Diseases and disorders may affect a person physically and emotionally—living with symptoms can create chaos in one’s life and the ability to manage day-to-day living may become difficult to do well, even routine activities can create stress, which may cause other problems in the body.
+Diseases and disorders may affect a person physically and emotionally—living with symptoms can create chaos in one’s life, and the ability to manage day-to-day living may become difficult to do and create stress and anxiety.
+Worry about the future may lead to feelings of depression.
+Symptoms of anxiety and depression, while in most cases are treatable conditions, may become far more severe and chronic and create an additional ill affect on you while you are trying manage a health condition.
 It may take a team of medical professionals to help you stay on a track toward wellness and provide enough support for you to maintain emotional stability and self-care routines.
-In addition to seeing a doctor, therapists often are medical providers who play an important, supportive role in helping a person who lives with a disease or disorder experience a quality of life.
+In addition to seeing a doctor, therapists are medical providers who play an important, supportive role in helping a person who lives with a disease or disorder experience a quality of life.
 Therapeutic methods such as acupuncture, chiropractic, massage therapy, physical therapy, and aqua therapy can provide an holistic approach to improving your health.
 Counselors and social workers may add direction and strategy to your wellness plan, helping you work toward small and large goals.
 Health centers, typically affiliated with area hospitals, may offer support groups with people facing similar challenges that meet together in a casual setting to share and offer advice on how to manage symptoms and stressors.
 It is also very common today to find helpful information on a hospital’s website or from online podcasts—(here is an example: http://myhealth.umassmemorial.org/Wellness/Backandneck/ ).

 Achieving a level of control over emotions and establishing ways of handling everyday events will help you make decisions for your life moving forward with a disabling health condition.
 Legal advice for someone who needs to make decisions is individualized, based on what the person is facing, where they are in their life (young, mid-life, or nearing retirement age)—with all factors being considered.